Gioppix/uptime-monitor/README.md

 > **Note**: Falkenstein region was unavailable during development.
 Checks there will not execute.

 Create `terraform/prod.tfvars` with required variables (especially `hcloud_token` from Hetzner).

+Run Terraform: `terraform apply -var-file=prod.tfvars`.
+After this point you can already monitor the cluster, by visiting the monitor node's IP at the specified port (`8080` by default).

 Initialize database: